sonic-net/sonic-mgmt/docs/testplan/PMON-Services-Daemons-test-plan.md

    - condition to start : "skip_ledd" != true
 ### Test steps
 1. Verify the ledd running status
-   - If it's not running, report the error status and go to the next
+   - If it's not running, report the error status
+2. Stop ledd
+3. Verify the ledd running status
+   - If it's running, report the error status
+4. Restart the ledd service
+5. Verify the ledd running status same as step #1

 ## Test case # 6 Data for pcied daemon
 ### Test objective